russellallen/self/docs/handbook/howtoprg.rst

 Outliners sport three small buttons in the top-right-hand corner labeled “/\\”, “E”, and “X”.
 These buttons summon the object’s parents, add an evaluator text region to the bottom of the outliner, and dismiss the outliner.
+Press the “E” button to get an evaluator.

+Type ``anExampleObject`` into
-Press the “E” button to get an evaluator.Type ``anExampleObject`` into the evaluator (it will already be selected) and hit the ``Get it`` button (or type metareturn on UNIX, or command-return on MacOS X):
+the evaluator (it will already be selected) and hit the ``Get it`` button (or type metareturn on UNIX, or command-return on MacOS X):